UCD-193AB-ws24/Wirecracker/CONTRIBUTING.md

 # Contributing to Wirecracker

-We would love for you to contribute to Angular and help make it even better than it is today!
+We would love for you to contribute to Wirecracker and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow:

  - [Question or Problem?](#question)